 Under his leadership, SOSi supports a wide range of non-profit, civic and professional organizations,

 including the U.S. Chamber of Commerce, Northern Virginia Technology Council, International Stability

-Operations Association, Reston Chamber of Commerce, Cornerstones, USO and Mission Continues.
+Operations Association, Reston Chamber of Commerce, Cornerstones, USO-DC Metro and Dog Tag Inc.

 Bruce M. Crowell